Skip to Content

 Chess boxing gains global popularity and wider recognition

 Chess boxing, born in the early 2000s through the creative vision of Dutch artist Iepe Rubingh, has blossomed into a globally recognized sport that pushes the boundaries of multi-disciplinary competition.
-From its first exhibition match in Berlin in 2003 to the emergence of international organizations like the World Chess Boxing Organization (WCBO) and the Chess Boxing Global Association (CBGA), chess boxing has gained traction and wider recognition.
+From its first exhibition match in Berlin in 2003 to the emergence of international organizations like WCBO and CBGA, it has gained traction and wider recognition.
 As it continues to captivate athletes and spectators worldwide, chess boxing stands as a testament to the thrilling fusion of intellect and athleticism, captivating both the mind and the body.

 Rules of Chess Boxing and Regulations of Boxing Matches